Back in 2008, an Oxford professor published a study that concluded that low vitamin B12 levels in the elderly correlated to brain shrinkage.

 Part of the problem is sample size, most vegans tend to be younger at this point.

 With veganism becoming more popular, we should be able to get more accurate data on this topic.

 Another factor to consider is that vegan foods that are fortified with vitamin B12 are more readily available in most grocery stores (e.g. almond milk, nutritional yeast, “fake” meats, etc.).
 This also makes B12 deficiency much less likely.

 Vitamin B12 is vital for brain function, as the study above shows, so it is mandatory for vegans to get it through a supplement (or start eating plants straight from the garden).

 But as long as you’re supplementing, there’s no risk of running low on B12.
 We use a very small amount of it each day, and full stores can last years before running out.

-Conclusion: A vegan diet could lead to brain shrinkage if you didn’t supplement vitamin B12.
-However, all vegans should (and almost all do) supplement B12 and have no additional risk of brain shrinkage.
+A vegan diet could lead to brain shrinkage if you didn’t supplement vitamin B12.
+However, all vegans that supplement B12 have no additional risk of brain shrinkage.

 Finally, I’ve compiled a list of the best vegan vitamin B12 supplements if you need help choosing one.